Edward Hawker: Napoleonic Wars

 Hawker was back in action with the outbreak of the Napoleonic Wars in 1803, having been promoted to commander.
 He was given a small hired 4-gun cutter named Swift in June 1803 and sent to patrol off Martinique.
 He carried out an attack against two French schooners, capturing both, but was forced to abandon his prizes after French troops appeared.
 He briefly took charge of the brig in August 1803, but was soon transferred to the sloop HMS Mignonne.
 His service in command of Mignonne was eventful, in June 1804 she ran ashore off Lucca, Jamaica.
 As she was being towed to Port Royal by HMS Desiree, she was struck by lightning on 9 July.
 Three seamen were killed and several injured, while Mignonne sustained some damage.

-H.M.S.
-Theseus Vice Admiral Dacres, in the Hurricane.
-One of four plates showing HMS Theseus battling to survive the hurricane.
-1809 engraving by Edward Burn.